fanduel-oss/refract/docs/api/props.md

 `toProps` and `asProps` are provided by our React, Inferno or Preact packages - `refract-*`, `refract-inferno-*`, `refract-preact-*`.

+Note that by default, props passed to `toProps` and `asProps` won't be merged with previous values: to enable this behaviour, you need to set `mergedProps` to `true` in `withEffects` config.

 ## Arguments

 Both `toProps` and `asProps` take an object of props.